William Hughlett: Physician work

-Upon arrival in the Congo, Dr. Hughlett was assigned to his mission's hospital compound and there became the lead physician, where he served up to 70-80 patients each day.
-He took over Dr. Janet Miller's lead role as physician.
-Miller thought it to be too dangerous to work in the Congo as a female.
+Upon arrival in the Congo, Hughlett was assigned to his mission's hospital compound and became the lead physician there, where he served up to 70-80 patients each day.
+He took over Janet Miller's lead role as physician.
+Miller thought it to be too dangerous to work in the Congo as a woman.
 Hughlett took up the task of rebuilding old sections of the hospital and adding new patient quarters, but struggled to find workers and materials.
 He solved this issue by asking the patients with non life-threatening illnesses and their families to build their own huts on the hospital property.
 Hughlett would then in turn serve those who had built their own.
 With this method, Hughlett added more than 20 huts to the hospital.

 Hughlett was a medical generalist, performing a variety of surgeries and aiding in treating leprosy, which was spreading quickly in the Congo.
 He battled a lack of supplies when performing these surgeries and would often be left with no choice but to wash and reuse bandages when his supplies ran low.
 He sent letters back to the First Methodist Church in Florida in hopes of receiving assistance and asked church members for donations to purchase supplies.
-The church provided him with future supply shipments and provided him with a donated car to expedite his work during his periods of furlough in which he returned to Florida.
+The church provided him with supply shipments, and a donated car to expedite his work during his periods of furlough in which he returned to Florida.

 While Hughlett mainly worked on his own mission compound, he was often called out to perform urgent state medical duties by the Belgian government, along with lead physicians of other Congolese districts.
 Hughlett and fellow physicians Charles Shelley and William Lewis were called by the Belgian government to other areas of the Congo to perform general surgeries.
 They were also asked by the government to lead annual vaccination efforts against sleeping sickness, smallpox, and typhoid fever.
 Dr. Hughlett additionally made efforts to teach natives to become assistants in his hospital by teaching them to dispense medicine.